Like most places I spend any amount of time in, I was sad to leave Playa del Carmen.

 For the rest of my time, I formed a routine that kept me far away from the Playa del Carmen most people come for.
 Picture the exact opposite of spring break and that was my life here.

-Each morning, I’d wake up for an early morning pilates session while Dave went for a run, and then head out for a porktastic torta de cochinita pibil from a local street vendor or some freshly baked treats from a nearby bakery.
+Each morning, I’d wake up for an early morning pilates session and then head out for a porktastic torta de cochinita pibil from a local street vendor or some freshly baked treats from a nearby bakery.
 There’s so much great food in this city if you take the effort to avoid 5th Avenue.
 For the rest of the morning, I’d either work in my apartment or, if the music from the hostel next door was too obnoxious, head to a nearby park to write.

 Lunch would generally involve far too many delicious quesadillas from Las Quekas — the small restaurant below our apartment — as I’d practice my Spanish with the owner while stuffing my face with cheese, poblano, and chorizo goodness.
 I’d then head to the beach for a couple of hours with my Kindle to soak up the sun.